Elbert Tuttle: Georgia gubernatorial election dispute

 In the aftermath of the disputed 1966 Georgia gubernatorial election between Democrat Lester Maddox and Republican Bo Callaway, Tuttle joined Judge Griffin Bell, later the United States Attorney General, in striking down the Georgia constitutional provision requiring that the legislature chose the governor if no general election candidate receives a majority of the vote.
 The judges concluded that a malapportioned legislature might "dilute" the votes of the candidate with a plurality, in this case Callaway.
 Bell compared legislative selection to the former County Unit System, a kind of electoral college formerly used in Georgia to select the governor but invalidated by the U.S. Supreme Court.
 Bell and Tuttle granted a temporary suspension of their ruling to permit appeal to the U.S. Supreme Court and stipulated that the state could resolve the deadlock so long as the legislature not make the selection.
 In a five-to-four decision known as Fortson v.
 Morris, the high court struck down the Bell-Tuttle legal reasoning and directed the legislature to choose between Maddox and Callaway.
-Two liberal justices, William O. Douglas and Abe Fortas, had argued against legislative selection of the governor, but the court majority, led this time by Hugo Black took the strict constructionist line and cleared the path for Maddox's ultimate election.
+The two leading liberal justices, William O. Douglas and Abe Fortas, had argued against legislative selection of the governor, but the court majority, led this time by Hugo Black took the strict constructionist line and cleared the path for Maddox's ultimate election.

 Honors

-The Elbert P. Tuttle U.S. Court of Appeals Building was named in his honor in 1989.
-For his work in civil rights cases in the South, Tuttle received the Presidential Medal of Freedom in 1981.
+The Elbert P. Tuttle U.S. Court of Appeals Building was named in his honor in 1990.
+For his work in civil rights cases in the South, Tuttle received the Presidential Medal of Freedom in 1980.
 He has a star on Atlanta's International Civil Rights Walk of Fame.